 Further information is available in the DCC online Diversity Guide.

-Allow approximately one hour per topic.
+Allow between 30 minutes and one hour per issue.

 - Everyone sits in a circle.